Index

 Life Expectancy at Age 65 Years Among Hull’s Wards

 In order for the life expectancy calculations to be statistically valid, the total population needs to be 5,000 or more.
-All the wards in Hull have a total population less than 5,000 among those aged 65+ years so it is not valid to calculate life expectancy at age 65 years across Hull’s wards.
+All the wards in Hull have a total population less than 5,000 among those aged 65+ years so it is not valid to calculate life expectancy at age 65 years across Hull’s wards based on a single year.

 Where this situation does occur, the normal solution is to calculate life expectancy for a longer period of time so that the total population is larger.
-As the back-revised population estimates have not yet been published by the Office for National Statistics at ward level, it is not possible to calculate life expectancy at age 65 years across Hull’s wards for a longer period (say deaths registered over a five year period between 2018 to 2022) as reliable population estimates at ward level do not exist.
+The back-revised population estimates at lower geographies such as wards have only recently been published by the Office for National Statistics, and local estimates of life expectancy at age 65 years will be calculated and this section updated soon.

 Healthy Life Expectancy At Age 65 Years

-Based on these figures though, for 2018-20, healthy life expectancy at age 65 years is 7.2 years for men and 9.0 years for women in Hull which are 3.3 years and 2.3 years lower than men and women in England.
+For 2021-23, healthy life expectancy at age 65 years is 7.8 years for men and 8.6 years for women in Hull which are 2.3 years and 2.6 years lower than men and women in England (both around 23% lower than England).

 Compared with benchmark